-Transport is the museum’s largest collection- planes, trains, automobiles and shipping.
+Planes, trains, automobiles and shipping are the museum’s largest collection.
 The museum also covers a wide spectrum of industrial technology.
-Remnants of the former industrial site includes two windmills, a water mill, a smithy and a brewery.
+Explore remnants of the former industrial site, including two windmills, a water mill, a smithy and a brewery.

-Exhibits also cover the technology of weaving and looms, jewellery making, photography, printing, radios and even the latest internet technology.
+You can also explore the technology of weaving and looms, jewellery making, photography, printing, radios and even the latest internet technology.

-You will find not only static displays but a range of interactive activities.
+There are both static displays and range of interactive activities.
 These include paper making, grain shredding and a production line using the workings of numerous historical machines.

-The science centre provides the opportunity to engage in a number of experiments involving electricity, magnets and lighting.
+Engage in a number of experiments involving electricity, magnets and lighting in the science centre

 When visiting the Deutsches Technikmuseum, you really need to identify the few areas which really interest you to explore.